Home » Country Living » The 17 Best Types of Cucumbers to Grow at Home {Pickling + Fresh Eating Varieties}

 Sweet Success Cucumber

 If you’re looking for a cucumber variety that is sweet and mild, then the “Sweet Success” cucumber is a great option.
-This variety is seedless, which makes it easier to care for and harvest.
+This seedless variety makes it easier to care for and harvest.
 In addition, this cucumber tastes great and can withstand scab, mosaic virus, leaf spot, and powdery mildew.
+You should stake the vines and allow them to trail down to get the most out of your “Sweet Success” cucumbers.
+If they are allowed to sprawl along the ground, they will not produce as much fruit.
+The cucumber varieties listed in this article are from the Burpee seed catalog.
+So, if you’re looking for a delicious and dependable cucumber variety, try “Sweet Success”!

 Slice Master

 Slicemaster cucumber is an All-American Selection that produces eight to ten-inch cucumbers.
 The cucumbers have dark green skin and are resistant to powdery mildew.
-This hybrid cultivar was developed by the University of New Hampshire and has been a favorite among home gardeners for years.
+The University of New Hampshire developed this hybrid cultivar, and it has been a favorite among home gardeners for years.

 Marketmore 76